 Mark has enjoyed a variety of successful musical collaborations with other musicians.
-In the early 1990s he was a member of the Baroque Players, which he co-founded with his peers at the conservatoire.
+He was a member of the Baroque Players, which he co-founded with his peers at the conservatoire.
 More recently he has performed as a guitar duo with Peter Rueffer, founder of The Pro Arte Trio and Music Director of the Dillington International Classical Guitar Festival.
 He is also keen to play with other types of instrumentalists, and is the founder of the Paganini Duo, for violin-guitar, with Andrew Wickens, formerly of The Philharmonia Orchestra.